JohnRiddles/westraining-R/intro-to-R/09-parallel-processing.md

 illustrate here.
 For our example, we will consider calculating the mean of a large vector of numbers.
 This is the kind of problem that can be easily parallelized.
-We simply chop up our vector into smaller vectors, calculate the sum of each vector, and then sum the results and divide the by length of the original vector.
+We simply chop up our vector into smaller vectors, calculate the sum of each vector, and then sum the results and divide by length of the original vector.
 In R, this can be done as follows:

 ``` r
 library(parallel)